jpweideman/DL-Storm-Initiation-Nowcasting/src/training/README.md

 ```

 - For large datasets, it is possible to use the `--predictions_dir` argument to save prediction and target arrays in a separate directory (outside the run directory).
-This is useful to avoid filling up the run directory with large files.
+This is useful if one wants to save the large output files to an external storage location.
-- **Note**: The testing function returns arrays of **Composite Reflectivity (Maximum Intensity Projection over altitude)**.
-If your model outputs have multiple channels (e.g., different altitude levels), the testing function automatically reduces them to composite reflectivity by taking the maximum value over the channel dimension.
+- **Note**: The testing function returns arrays of **Composite Reflectivity (maximum reflectivity projection over altitudes)**.
+If your model outputs have multiple channels (e.g., different altitude levels), the testing function automatically reduces them to composite reflectivity.

-## Patch-based Training: The `--use_patches` Argument
+## Patch-based Training (`--use_patches` argument):

-All training and testing scripts support patch-based training and evaluation via the `--use_patches` argument.
+All training and testing scripts support patch-based training via the `--use_patches` argument.
 This enables the model to focus on spatial sub-regions (patches) of the radar data that are most relevant for learning, rather than always using the full spatial field.

 **How to use:**

-Add `--use_patches True` to your training or testing command, and optionally adjust the patch extraction parameters:
+Add `--use_patches True` to your training command, and optionally adjust the patch extraction parameters:

 - `--patch_size`: Size of each spatial patch (default: 64)
 - `--patch_stride`: Stride for patch extraction (default: 32)
-- `--patch_thresh`: Minimum normalized reflectivity for a pixel to be considered active (default: 0.35)
+- `--patch_thresh`: Minimum normalized reflectivity for a pixel to be considered active (dBZ, default: 35)
 - `--patch_frac`: Minimum fraction of active pixels in a patch (default: 0.01)

 **Example:**